52 Best Things to do in Taiwan & Reasons You Must Visit

 Best Things to do in Taipei & the North

-11. Taipei 101 sets many records: it is the world’s tallest ‘green’ building, has the world’s fastest elevator, and has the world’s highest Starbucks.
+11. Taipei 101 sets many records: it is home to one of the world’s tallest buildings, has the world’s fastest elevator, and has the world’s highest Starbucks.

 12. Taipei City is a food lover’s paradise.
 From night markets and hole-in-the-wall noodles shops to international gourmet cuisine and Michelin star restaurants; Taipei has got it all.